cryic/Transporter-Prepper/README.md

 I created the project to make the process of sending eBooks easier and much more user-friendly.

 I'm proud of this program because I felt more confident in expanding my Ruby scripts beyond a single file.
-It didn't seem as difficult to think in a more object-oriented way.
+Also, it wasn't as difficult to think in a more object-oriented way.
 It needs a lot of work, but I think that this project showed me that I've made progress in programming.